|

 At Bremadent Dental Laboratory in London, we often say that great dentures do not start with teeth.
 They start with records.
 And at the centre of those records sits one of the most underestimated tools in removable prosthodontics: the bite block.

 Bite blocks might not look impressive.
 They are simple wax rims on a baseplate.
 No aesthetics.
 No polished surfaces.
 No high shine.
 But clinically, they carry enormous responsibility.
 When used properly, bite blocks determine function, facial harmony, phonetics, occlusion, comfort and long term stability.
 When used poorly, they create remakes, sore spots, fractured bases, unhappy patients and frustrated dentists.
 This blog explains why bite blocks are critical in complete dentures and many partial denture cases, and why careful records at this stage save time, money and stress later.
+In today’s dental landscape, material choice is no longer a secondary consideration.
+It is central to clinical success, long-term outcomes, patient satisfaction, and efficiency for the dental team.
+With advancements in dental materials, dentists now have more options than ever, which is fantastic, but it also means that choosing the wrong material for the wrong indication can quickly lead to complications, remakes, or unhappy patients.

 At Bremadent Dental Laboratory, we work at the interface between science, craftsmanship, and real-world dentistry.
 This article takes a practical look at the most common materials used for fixed restorations, explains their key properties, and highlights where each material performs best.
 The aim is clarity, not complexity.
 No marketing hype, just honest guidance from a laboratory that delivers thousands of fixed cases every year. |